grem11n/terraform-aws-vpc-peering/README.md

 ## Important Notice

 * \* - There is a bug with applying VPC peering options currently.
 You can still specify and manage them with this module, but you will need to run `apply` twice.
 * Version `v3.1.*` supports both Terraform `0.14` and `0.15.0`.
 However, it throws warnings regarding empty providers deprecation.
 Provider configuration was changed in Terraform `0.15.0`.
 Therefore, newer versions would likely be incompatible with Terraform `<=0.15`.
-So, if you need to use both Terraofmr `0.14` and `0.15` at the same time or you're in the process of migration, please, use `v3.1.*` of this module.
+So, if you need to use both Terraform `0.14` and `0.15` at the same time or you're in the process of migration, please, use `v3.1.*` of this module.

 ## Features